ChiWang/DmpSW/README.md

               // CMD: dmpSim;   Input:  dmpGenertor-XXX???XXX.dat
               // the same as reconstruction/rawDatName-rec0.root

-### How to debug?
-(Refer to Readme.md in each directory)

-1.  cp *.scons SConstruct   // if there is a file named SConstruct, skip to step 2.
-2.  scons                   // Or use "scons debug=1"
-3.  scons -c                // Or append "debug=1"

 ### Convention

 1.  use detector names below ANY WHERE (except: data files are all lower case)